 Point of Use or Home Water Filtration Units: Be vigilant in changing or cleaning any filters or media on your home units.
 Always follow the manufacturers instructions.
-Remember, maintained filters can deliver very poor quality water.
+Remember, the water is only as clean as the filter allows.
+Improperly maintained filters can deliver very poor quality water.